Albin Kurti: Kosovo Security Force

-The Kurti government has increased the budget for the Ministry of Defense.
+The Kurti government has increased the budget for the Ministry of Defence.
 In 2017, the budget for the Kosovo Security Force was 51 million euros.

 In 2022, the budget increased to 102 million euros and in 2023, it increased to 123 million.
 153 million euros have been allocated for 2024.
 The Security Force has purchased six drones from Turkey, known as Bayraktar, and has concluded several other agreements for the purchase of armaments.
 New recruits have also been added to the Kosovo Security Force, increasing the number of soldiers.

 The U.S. government approved a potential sale of hundreds of Javelin anti-tank missiles to Kosovo for an estimated cost of $75 million.
 Kosovo has requested to buy 246 Javelin missiles and 24 lightweight command launch units, among other items.
-Meanwhile Serbia says it is disappointed with possible US sale of anti-tank missiles to Kosovo.
+Meanwhile, Serbia says it is disappointed with possible US sale of anti-tank missiles to Kosovo.
 President Aleksandar Vučić, said that Kosovo should not have an army because this violates international law.
 Serbia continues to consider that Kosovo is part of its territory.

-On 27 November 2024, Prime Minister Kurti signed the decision to initiate procedures for the establishment of the defense industry of the Republic of Kosovo.
-Later, on 16 December 2024, Kurti announced that he had signed an agreement with the state-owned Turkish defense industry producer MKEK for the operation of a factory in Kosovo for the production of ammunition and unmanned aerial vehicles.
+On 27 November 2024, Prime Minister Kurti signed the decision to initiate procedures for the establishment of the defence industry of the Republic of Kosovo.
+Later, on 16 December 2024, Kurti announced that he had signed an agreement with the state-owned Turkish defence industry producer MKEK for the operation of a factory in Kosovo for the production of ammunition and unmanned aerial vehicles.